saffirex/semantic-book-recommender/readme.md

-A book recommender that makes use of chroma-db and llm
+A book recommender based on vector search.

-reqs:
+Requirements:

+- langchain-google-genai (if using /db/ which is google embedding)
+- langchain-community
+- streamlit
+- pandas
+- numpy
+- langchain-community
+- langchain-huggingface
+- langchain-text-splitters
+- langchain-chroma
-- sentence_transformers
+- sentence-transformers
 - transformers
-- langchain-google-genai
-- langchain-community
+- torch (comes with transformers)
+- matplotlib (prep. notebooks only)
+- plotly (prep. notebooks only)